When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Discussion

-From the evolution of L-maps, we also discover a distinct abrupt {\it reconnection dimming}, which occurs simultaneously with flare ribbons (see yellow cluster $9$ in Figure~\ref{clusters_rbns}, second row).
-This phenomenon reflects the sudden expansion of field lines that have just reconnected, marking a fundamental stage in the coronal magnetic restructuring process.
-While flare ribbons trace the newly reconnected, shortened field lines, the associated dimming regions represent their counterparts - footpoints of newly formed, lengthened field lines that become part of the erupting or expanding coronal system.
-Along with classical dimming, this dimming might add magnetic flux to the erupting flux rope in support of the ``in-situ'' reconnection-formed flux rope scenario \citep{Nindos2020kuku,Patsourakos2020}.
-Note that reconnection dimmings are distinct from classical dimmings caused by gradual adiabatic expansion.
-Can we detect reconnection dimmings in observations?
-When we relax the dimming-identification threshold, we find an early dimming co-spatial with reconnection dimming (cluster 9) and co-temporal with flare ribbons.
-However, this dimming is faint compared to the dimmings identified in Figure~\ref{fig:rbn_dmn}.
-Furthermore, the central part of the $211$\AA{} observations, used for dimming identification, was saturated, preventing us from analysis of the entire FOV.
-These limitations highlight the importance of future saturation-free coronal observations for reliable identification of reconnection dimmings.
+{ From the evolution of L-maps, we also { detect} a distinct abrupt {\it reconnection dimming}, which occurs simultaneously with flare ribbons (see yellow cluster $9$ in Figure~\ref{clusters_rbns}, second row).
+This phenomenon reflects the sudden expansion of field lines that have just reconnected, marking a fundamental stage in the coronal magnetic field restructuring process.
+While flare ribbons trace the newly reconnected, {\it shortened field lines}, the associated dimming regions represent their counterparts -- {\it footpoints of newly formed, lengthened field lines} that become part of the erupting or expanding coronal system (as shown in Figure 10 of \citealt{Fan2024}).
+Along with classical dimming, this dimming adds magnetic flux to the erupting flux rope in support of the ``in-situ'' reconnection-formed flux rope scenario \citep{Nindos2020kuku,Patsourakos2020}.
+Reconnection dimmings are therefore distinct from classical or gradual dimmings produced solely by gradual expansion of the flux rope.}

+{ The reconnection dimmings that we introduce here fits naturally within the new categorization of coronal dimmings described by \citet{Veronig2025} (their Table 1), where dimmings can arise from flux-rope expansion, reconnection, or a combination of both.
+Our reconnection dimming is morphologically closest to the strapping–strapping fields scenario illustrated in Figure 31a of \citet{Veronig2025}.
+However, in our case the reconnection dimming is produced by reconnection between the core active-region fields—as shown in Figure 10 of \citet{Fan2024}—rather than by reconnection involving the strapping fields overlying the flux rope.}